sdbumann/ModelPredictiveControl/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The goal of this Model Predictive Control Project was to create and simulate a MPC controller for a quadcopter.
-To achieve this goal the given problem was divided into four independent subproblems (for positions x,y, z and angle gamma), each with its corresponding separate MPC controller.
+To achieve this goal, the given problem was divided into four independent subproblems (for positions x,y, z and angle gamma), each with its corresponding separate MPC controller.
 Finally, as a bonus exercise, we attempted to implement a non-linear MPC controller for the